ForgeRock/forgeops/cluster/openshift/README.md

 ...etc...
 ```

-Configure Kustomize so that it changes the docker image names to the names you created in the registry.
+Configure Kustomize so that it changes the Docker image names to the names you
+created in the registry:

 ```
 bin/openshift-configure-kustomize-images.sh
 ```

-Now deploy
+Now deploy:

 ```
 oc login # user/pass should have been in the last two lines of the install output (see last line of shell script)